Minimum Financial Support Package for Doctoral Students in the Funded Cohort

-Individual professors or groups of professors often employ graduate students as research assistants.
+For students without large external scholarships an RAship valued at $1,000.00 is a component of base funding.
+All faculty are expected to hire offer an RA contract for at least that amount each academic year to support base funding RAships.
+Additionally, individual professors or groups of professors often employ graduate students as research assistants beyond their base funding obligation.
 Graduate students should inquire about these opportunities from professors doing research in their field of interest.
 The University has no set scale of remuneration for research assistants.

 There exists a limited Department Emergency Fund.
 Application should be made first to the School of Graduate Studies for a Bursary or Loan.
 If you are not successful, your application will be considered by the department.
 Where it is not possible to apply for an SGS Bursary or Loan, application can be made to the Department by letter addressed to the Chair.
 You should note the reason for the request and briefly outline the circumstances leading to the emergency.
 While the department would like to assist as many students as possible, some requests will most likely have to be refused due to budgetary restrictions.